nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 Source file setup
 =================

-The light switch sample is split into two source files:
+The light switch sample is split into the following source files:

 * A :file:`main.c` file to handle initialization.
 * One additional file for handling mesh models, :file:`model_handler.c`.